Transcendental meditation and women

+Transcendental meditation has known benefits, especially for women.
 For a woman to land or hold a job and then perform well requires a juggling act of contrasting personal qualities.
 For example:

-- Because of the increased role of women in previously male-dominated professions, a woman’s performance may be compared to that of her male predecessor’s or associate’s, so a lack of anxiety and good self-esteem are essential to her emotional daily balance.
+- Because of the increased role of women in previously male-dominated professions, a woman’s performance may be compared to that of her male predecessor’s or associate’s.
+So a lack of anxiety and good self-esteem are essential to her emotional daily balance.

-One successful business woman wrote about her benefits from TM practice, “It has given me a way to recharge my creativity, sharpen my focus, boost my energy, calm my nerves, and sustain me.
+One successful businesswoman wrote about her benefits from TM practice.
+“It has given me a way to recharge my creativity, sharpen my focus, boost my energy, calm my nerves, and sustain me.
 Over the years, I’ve become less an aggressive, hard-edged businesswoman and more a balanced, thoughtful leader.”

-Another woman in the C-Suite wrote, “What I really needed was a way to come back into myself, quiet my mind a little bit so that I could focus.
+Another woman in the C-Suite wrote, “What I really needed was a way to come back into myself.
+Quiet my mind a little bit so that I could focus.
 TM practice settles me down and helps me be more organized.”

 A statement by Ban Ki-moon, Secretary-General of the United Nations, highlighted the potential of women in leadership: Countries with higher levels of gender equality have higher economic growth.
 Companies with more women on their boards have higher returns.
 Peace agreements that include women are more successful.
 Parliaments with more women take up a wider range of issues – including health, education, anti-discrimination, and child support.

 In the globally evolving environment in which women in so many countries are offered increasingly greater education and employment opportunities, they need to be playing at the top of their game.
 They need focus, energy, creativity, stamina, and emotional stability—and they’ll need a simple effective way to dissolve stress and fatigue.
 Peer-reviewed published research shows that the twice-daily practice of the Transcendental Meditation technique can accomplish all of that.